 This trip turned out to be quite an unplanned adventure.
 Due to heavy winter rainfall followed by landslides this year, a major part of Highway 1 was closed around Treebone.
 So we had to take the only accessible route – the infamously famous Nacimiento-Fergusson road via Santa Lucia mountain range.
 The road passes through a US Army Training Base protected area and then through the green forested Santa Lucia park.
 The last stretch of the road is super winding with hairpin twists and blind turns, in some places only wide enough for one vehicle and reaches a great elevation, with unguarded drops.
 But slowly it reveals the view of the Pacific in front of you like no other.
 It’s so stunning that I had to stop at every point for pictures.
 However, I would strongly advise avoiding this road in the dark to be safe.

-May is the perfect season to see the super bloom in Big Sur this year.
-Massive patches of brilliant color carpeted Highway1.
+May is the perfect season to see the blooms in Big Sur when the California poppy unfurls its deepest colors.
+Massive patches of green, gold and pink carpeted Highway1 nearly every corner.
 This made me so happy!